The Home Poker Game

 193

 There are a lot of home and underground games around in my city (which is surprising to me since we’re not that big a city), some bigger than others.
 A couple weeks ago, the police raided one of the games.
 They didn’t arrest anyone, but they took all the money (probably $10,000+) and some of the players, instead of being charged, were forced to do a bit of community service instead.
+If you’re into games but want a safer, more exciting option, consider checking out angkasa138.

 The place that was raided was a lot different from where I play.
 The other place ran like a business, charged players to play, buy food, beer, etc. and had a big sign out front.
 I don’t play in any of the other games.
 The place I play in is a much smaller home game (if you can call that other place a “home game”… it was more like a poker club).
 Nobody with an anger problem or drugs are allowed, and it is just a very nice place to play.
 Lots of business owners play… a doctor even plays at our game.
 It’s small and quaint, just a place to meet up and play poker with friends a couple nights a week.
 Join the judi online community and connect with players from around the globe.